EdgarNaranjo/apps_todoo/README.md

    3. The automatics task generate and contact
    4. To asociated boths with employee

+# Management System Bugs (versión 10.0.0.0.1)

+Management System Bugs.
+Error control and bug fixes in the Odoo Open source platform.

+ * versión 10.0.0.0.1

+   1. Offers the ability to keep track of the bug.
+   2. You can see number of bugs assigned to the employee.
+   3. The automatics task generate and contact.

 Para más información dirigirse al portal: https://github.com/todooweb